astro-alexis/crifors/README.md

 	python crifors.py Y </path/to/spectrum.fits> --telluric

+## polarimeter
+Option to add a polarimeter shift to ray coordinates, duplicating each ray with beam splitter separation:

+	python crifors.py Y </path/to/spectrum.fits> --polarimeter

 ## blaze function
 The blaze function is calculated and implemented to the spectrum using the `--blaze`option: